Ori-son/Sweet_TLC/README.md

 - 👋 Hi, I’m @Sweet T.
-- 👀 I’m interested in transformers, llm's, NLP, Machine and Deep Learning.
+- 👀 I’m interested in
 - 🌱 I’m currently learning, like a newborn to this dev world
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 By being kind, curious and truthful